 Laptop Black Screen: Complete Troubleshooting Guide

-When your laptop powers on—fans spinning, lights blinking, keyboard backlit—but the screen stays black, it's a different beast than a desktop problem.
-You can't just swap out the monitor or easily check cables.
-But here's the thing: most laptop black screens are fixable at home, and you usually don't need to take it to a repair shop.
+Your laptop powers on—fans spinning, lights blinking, keyboard lit up—but the screen stays black.
+With a laptop, you can't just swap the monitor or check cables like you would on a desktop.
+But most laptop black screens are fixable at home.
+You probably don't need a repair shop.

-I've seen this happen in a few ways: the screen goes black right when you turn it on, it dies after waking from sleep, it flickers black randomly while you're using it, or it went black after you dropped the laptop (ouch).
-Whatever your situation, we'll work through it.
-The fixes below work for Dell, HP, Lenovo, Asus, Acer, and even MacBooks.
+The screen might go black when you turn it on, after waking from sleep, randomly while you're using it, or after dropping it (yeah, that sucks).
+Whatever happened, let's figure it out.
+These fixes work for Dell, HP, Lenovo, Asus, Acer, and MacBooks.

 First Step: Test If It's the Display or Something Else